Raven (wrestler)

-Scott Levy (born September 8, 1964) is an American professional wrestler better known by his ring name, Raven.
-He is known for his appearances with professional wrestling promotions including Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), World Wrestling Federation/Entertainment (WWF/E) and Total Nonstop Action Wrestling (TNA).
+Scott Levy (born September 8, 1964) is an American professional wrestler, better known by his ring name, Raven.
+He is best known for his appearances with professional wrestling promotions Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), the World Wrestling Federation (WWF) / World Wrestling Entertainment (WWE) and NWA Total Nonstop Action (TNA).

 Widely recognized as "one of the best talkers in wrestling", Raven is known for his "psychological heel tactics" and grunge-inspired gimmick.
 His feud with The Sandman in the mid-1990s has been described as "one of the most emotional rivalries in professional wrestling's history".

-He is one of the most decorated wrestlers in history, with 37 title reigns between WWE, WCW, ECW, and TNA, including being a three-time World Champion and having a record 27 reigns as WWF/E Hardcore Champion.

-After having an eight-plus year career in Total Nonstop Action Wrestling (TNA) now known as Impact Wrestling, Raven was inducted into the Impact Hall of Fame in 2022.
+Over the course of his career, he held championships including the ECW World Heavyweight Championship, ECW World Tag Team Championship, NWA World Heavyweight Championship, WCW Light Heavyweight Championship, WCW United States Heavyweight Championship, WCW World Tag Team Championship, and WWF Hardcore Championship.
+He was inducted into the TNA Hall of Fame in 2022.

 Early life

-Levy is of Jewish descent and was born in Philadelphia, Pennsylvania, the son of Paul F. Levy, a journalist and senior editor of The National Enquirer.
+Levy is of Jewish descent; he was born in Philadelphia, Pennsylvania, the son of Paul F. Levy, a journalist and senior editor of The National Enquirer.
 He graduated from Lake Worth Community High School in 1982.
 He went on to attend the University of Delaware, where he earned a degree in criminal justice.
 He took a semester off from college to enlist in the United States Marine Corps Reserve.